Asperdaphne lactea: Description

-The shell is longitudinally ribbed on the spire.
+(Described as Eucyclotoma fusiformis) The shell is longitudinally ribbed on the spire.
 The ribs are obsolete on the body whorl, where there are several minute periodical varices, with unequal, more or less crenulated revolving ridges.
 The outer lip is very finely crenulated.
 The sinus is small.
 The color of the shell is white, faintly tinged with yellowish brown.

 Distribution

-This marine species occurs off the Paumotus, Tuamotu Archipelago and Queensland, Australia.
+This marine species occurs off the Paumotus, Tuamotu Archipelago, Taiwan and Queensland, Australia.